skypjack/entt/docs/md/entity.md

 ## Sorting: is it possible?

-Sorting entities and components is possible with `EnTT`.
-In particular, it uses an in-place algorithm that doesn't require memory allocations nor anything else and is therefore particularly convenient.<br/>
+Sorting entities and components is possible using an in-place algorithm that doesn't require memory allocations and is therefore quite convenient.<br/>
 There are two functions that respond to slightly different needs:

-* Components can be sorted either directly:
+* Components are sorted either directly:

   ```cpp
   registry.sort<renderable>([](const auto &lhs, const auto &rhs) {